Having a Destination Wedding? Read This First

-A destination wedding can involve just the two of you; a select handful of family and friends; or enough guests to constitute a bona fide week-long family (or college) reunion.
-Six practical and personal reasons to wed away.
+A destination wedding can involve just the two of you; a select handful of family and friends; or enough guests to constitute a bona fide week-long family reunion or vacation.
+Here are six practical and personal reasons to wed away.

 1. They're Virtually Stress-Free

 Watch any classic wedding movie (especially Father of the Bride), and you'll soon understand why destination weddings are so popular.
-They are almost guaranteed to be simpler (and faster!) to plan than a traditional wedding and reception for two main reasons:
+They're almost guaranteed to be simpler (and faster!) to plan than a traditional wedding and reception for two main reasons:

-- Honeymoon-happy resorts and cruise lines around the world have made it easier and more appealing to wed on-site.
-Many have full-time wedding coordinators on staff who are familiar with that country's marriage license requirements and who offer wedding packages that take care of all your ceremony essentials (photographer, cake, minister, etc.).
+Honeymoon-happy resorts and cruise lines around the world have made it easier and more appealing to wed on-site.
+Many have full-time wedding coordinators on staff who are familiar with that country's marriage license requirements and offer wedding packages that take care of all your ceremony essentials (photographer, cake, officiant and so on.).
 You step off the plane and sign the papers; they take care of the rest.